-Officially unveiled last month during the Baselworld 2011 international trade show, the new Concord C1 BlackSpider LAB Series (ref.
-0320143) hand-wound watch features a tourbillon escapement which is visible through the skeletonized, arachnid-shaped baseplate of its hand-made movement.
+Officially unveiled last month during the Baselworld 2011 international trade show, the new Concord C1 BlackSpider LAB Series Tourbillon (ref.
+0320143) hand-wound watch features a tourbillon escapement that is visible through the skeletonized, arachnid-shaped baseplate of its hand-made movement.
 While its exterior design may not look as outrageous as that of the iconic Ulysse Nardin Freak Diavolo, I can see why the young Swiss-based watchmaker seems to be so proud about their new creation: after all, creating a tourbillon basically from scratch requires a great deal of technical prowess to begin with, and it is a whole another level of professionalism when you start to churn out such complex mechanisms as hot pancakes.

 Although there is nothing particularly groundbreaking about this watch from the point of view of pure mechanics (with its 2008 Tourbillon Gravity watch the Swiss watchmaker successfully proved that it has nothing to prove in the field of Haute Horlogerie,) the new C1 BlackSpider LAB Series watch is a real head-turner when it comes to pure esthetics.
 Featuring a deliberately high-tech exterior and reinforcing the controversial statement that skilled, but sometimes dirty hands of a craftsman have nothing to do in the modern “high horology” business, the watch bears an appeal of a modern high-performance car engine or, maybe, that of a fifth-generation fighter jet: it is cutting edge, baby!